nasa/cumulus/README.md

 1. Commit the package version updates that are made by Lerna.
 2. Update the CHANGELOG.md.
 Put a header under the 'Unreleased' section with the new version number and the date.
-3. Add a link to the github "compare" view at the bottom of the CHANGELOG, following the existing pattern.
+3. Add a link reference for the github "compare" view at the bottom of the CHANGELOG.md, following the existing pattern.
+This link reference should create a link in the CHANGELOG's release header to changes in the corresponding release.

 Commit all changes and open a PR.